sakib570/ownership_change_smart_home_device/README.md

 ```bash
 cd path/ownership_change_smart_home_device/src/test
 ```
-Once you are in the *test* folder build the project with following command:
+Once you are in the *test* folder build the test with following command:
 ```bash
 make clean all
 ```
-To run the project enter the following command:
+To run the test enter the following command:
 ```bash
 ./unit_test
 ```